 If you want to talk to a family lawyer at no cost, you can come to one of our Community Law Offices.
-In Wellington we have family lawyers available between 12pm and 2pm every Wednesday.
-We also have a women-only session every Monday from 12:30 to 1:30pm, where you will be guaranteed to talk with women lawyers.
-In the Hutt Valley you can talk to a family lawyer between 10am and 12pm every Monday, and the women-only session is on Friday from 12pm until 1pm.
+In Wellington we have family lawyers available between midday and two every Wednesday and we also have a women-only session every Monday (12:30-1:30pm) where women clients can talk with women lawyers.
+In the Hutt Valley you can talk to a family lawyer between ten and midday every Monday, and the women-only session is on Friday from midday until one.

 If you are working with a community group or have a social worker or other community worker supporting you, they can also access Community Law help to assist you.